SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/IGQIOperatorNode.md

 ### IGQIQueryNode OptimizeForFilter(IGQIFilterOperator filterOperator, params IGQIColumn[] affectedColumns)

-Try to forward the given filter operator if it does not depend on the affected columns.
-Otherwise append the filter to this node.
+Tries to forward the given filter operator if it does not depend on the affected columns.
+Otherwise appends the filter to this node.

 #### Parameters

-- [IGQIFilterOperator](xref:GQI_IGQIColumn) `filterOperator`: the filter operator to optimize.
+- [IGQIFilterOperator](xref:GQI_IGQIColumn) `filterOperator`: The filter operator to optimize.
-- [IGQIColumn](xref:GQI_IGQIColumn)[] `affectedColumns`: the columns on which a filter can not be forwarded.
+- [IGQIColumn](xref:GQI_IGQIColumn)[] `affectedColumns`: The columns on which a filter can not be forwarded.

 #### Returns